-50. The provision of goods and services under a "reviewable contract" can be zero-rated until its first opportunity after that date for review or for a period of five years after 1 April 2015, whichever is the earlier if:
+55. The provision of goods and services under a "reviewable contract" can be zerorated until its first opportunity for review or for a period of five (5) years after 1 April 2015, whichever is the earlier if:

-- (a) both supplier and recipient to the contract are GST registered persons; - (b) the contracted supply is a taxable supply; - (c) the contract must have been irrevocably in place and agreed by all parties to it not less than two (2) years before 1 April 2015; and - (d) the recipient of the contracted supply is himself making wholly taxable supplies.
+- (a) both supplier and recipient to the contract are GST registered persons; - (b) the contracted supply is a taxable supply; - (c) the contract must have been irrevocably in place and agreed by all parties to it not less than two (2) years before 1 April 2015; and - (d) the recipient of the contracted supply is making wholly taxable supplies.